 Things to look out for

 You may not like the pots, which can be quite noisy even after a good clean-up.
 The holes can create problems and are not easily filed.
 Even the power supply seems to be a matter of some concern.
-And since it’s one of those kits that come without a schematic diagram, you may face some difficulties on that count.
+And since it’s one of those guitar amplifier kits that come without a schematic diagram, you may face some difficulties on that count.

-As long as you feel confident about resolving these minor issues that customers have complained about, you can rest assured that this guitar amp kit is a great way of starting to build your own guitar amps.
+As long as you feel confident about resolving these minor issues that customers have complained about, you can rest assured that this guitar amplifier kit is a great way of starting to build your own guitar amps.

 Sawtooth ST-AMP-10-KIT-1ST-AMP-10-KIT-1 10-Watt Electric Guitar Amp with Pro Series Cable and Pick Sampler